giffordlabcvr/DIGS-tool/README.md

 **Download**

-A zip archive can be downloaded using the link toward the bottom right of this page
+A zip archive can be downloaded using the link on the right.

 **User Guide**

-Instructions for installing and running the DIGS tool can be found on [these pages](https://github.com/robjgiff/DIGS-tool/wiki/Contents)
+Instructions for installing and running the DIGS tool can be found on [these pages](https://github.com/robjgiff/DIGS-tool/wiki/Installation-and-Setup)